Vibe Coding: A nova forma de criar software em 2026

 The developers who thrive in this new era will not be the ones who memorize the most API signatures.
 They will be the ones who can clearly articulate what they want to build, evaluate AI output critically, and steer complex projects with strong architectural instincts.
 Vibe coding rewards clarity of thought over speed of typing, and that is a shift worth paying attention to.

 Ready to try vibe coding?
 Start with a small side project.
-Use Claude Code for backend features, Cursor for frontend polish, or Bolt.new to prototype a complete app from scratch.
-The learning curve is measured in hours, not months.
+Use Claude Code for agentic terminal-based tasks, Cursor for IDE-first development, Bolt.new or Lovable to prototype a complete app from scratch.
+The barrier to entry has never been lower.
+Read our Claude Code tutorial or Cursor tutorial to get started.

 Gostou deste artigo?